-These benchmarks are based upon website traffic data for the 2020 calendar year aggregated across 279 higher ed institutions.
+These benchmarks are based upon website traffic data for the 2021 calendar year aggregated across 442 higher ed institutions.
 All institutions included use Google Analytics to track and report on their website traffic, and all granted Niche read-only access to their Google Analytics.
-In order to calculate industry benchmarks for key traffic metrics, the data across all institutions was pulled via the Google Analytics API and the median value among all institutions was calculated for each metric.
+In order to calculate industry benchmarks for key traffic metrics, the data across all institutions was pulled via the Google Analytics API and the average value among all institutions was calculated for each metric.

 The key traffic metrics benchmarked are: